Glacier: Ogives

 Ogives or Forbes bands are alternating wave crests and valleys that appear as dark and light bands of ice on glacier surfaces.
 They are linked to seasonal motion of glaciers; the width of one dark and one light band generally equals the annual movement of the glacier.
 Ogives are formed when ice from an icefall is severely broken up, increasing ablation surface area during summer.
 This creates a swale and space for snow accumulation in the winter, which in turn creates a ridge.
 Sometimes ogives consist only of undulations or color bands and are described as wave ogives or band ogives.

+Glacier collapse

+Sometimes a large part of a glacier can suddenly break apart and slide downslope.
+Such a glacier collapse can cause severe damage and floods.